 Although crowning their 1570 meters it is not an easy task, from above we verify that the effort has been worthwhile.
 You can see beautiful landscapes of the central Asturian mountain, with the Gamonal peaks, to the north, with 1.712 meters of altitude, and Moncuevu, to the south, with 1.718 meters.
 It can be reached on foot from the Angliru summit until the top of the Gamonal On an excursion of less than an hour with good weather.
 If the day is clear, we will see from the Asturian coast to the Picos de Europa.

 The Sierra del Aramo, where this mythical rise is located, offers a rural landscape barely altered that is worth knowing.
 The Angliru could well serve as the first excursion for this spy, since its views allow us to get a clear idea of the profiles of this mountain range and the many excursions that it can offer us.

 As a myth of cycling, which constitutes a very attractive challenge for bicycle fans.
 In fact, hundreds of cycling enthusiasts climb the Angliru throughout the year.
 They do it to test themselves and measure their resistance.
 Climb alone or integrated into groups and cyclists.
 There are also those who run up.
 The first Saturday of October, a pedestrian race that is approaching its tenth edition, concentrates almost a thousand suffering participants.

-For the most comfortable there is always the option to climb the Angliru by car.
-The track is paved and in good condition, but it is narrow, full of curves and with slopes not common for drivers who are not accustomed to these mountain roads.
-There are "privacy" throughout the journey, but still the feeling may be too strong for those who are not used.
+For the most comfortable there is always the option of climbing the Angliru by car.
+The track is asphalted and in good condition, but it is narrow, full of curves and slopes that are not common for drivers who are not used to these mountain roads.
+There are "quitamiedos" all the way, but still the feeling may be too strong for those who are not accustomed.